jbannick/hellokata-java/src/aaamodules/usinglibs/hellomodusinglib2/Readme.md

 That library consists of two JAR files.

 The log4j-api.2.11.0.jar is fully modularized.

 The log4j-core.2.11.0.jar is an Automatic Module.
 This means that it is not a module, but can be used by a modularized app on the Module Path.

 Both JAR's are multi-release, containing version directory trees for Java 9.

- Both JAR's contain version directory trees for Java 9.

 The app is deployed in a JAR file.
 The log4j2.xml configuration file is included in that JAR file.